Quynah/ape-lang/packages/ape-anthropic/README.md

 **ape-anthropic** bridges APE's deterministic validation layer with Anthropic's Claude tool use API.
 It prevents hallucinations in Claude function parameters by enforcing strict type checking and constraints before execution.

+## Architecture: Decision Authority

+**AI components provide suggestions and structured input only.**
+All parsing, validation, and execution decisions are made exclusively by the APE runtime.
+Invalid or hallucinated AI output is treated as untrusted input and rejected deterministically.

+Claude generates tool use parameters.
+APE validates and executes.
+Claude never bypasses validation or directly executes logic.

 ## Why ape-anthropic?

 Claude's tool use is powerful but unreliable: